 Glenn is hip to VCM’s group riding tips.

 The Monterey County bike commuter dad shown below at Canyon Del Rey/Highway 218 and Fremont in Seaside is super savvy about proper lane usage.

 9. Intersections: Eye contact and proper lane usage

 Be especially cautious that you are not to the right of a car that is making a right-hand turn when you are going straight.
+See the graphic below.
 Refer to “Collision Type #5: The Red Light of Death” in the aforementioned “How not to get hit by cars” at BikeSafe.com for tips about this.